|

 - 2. FTPS protocol

-Handling files on an FTP server
+Manipulating files on an FTP server

 - manipulate files on an FTP server: create or delete files, etc.

-- Close the connection to the server (FTPDisconnect).
+- Disconnect from the FTP server (FTPDisconnect).

 When connecting to an FTP site, the initial directory (the "base directory" of the user) is not necessarily found at the root of the FTP server.
 Therefore, we recommend that you use relative paths.
-Secure FTP server: SFTP and FTPS protocols
+Secure FTP server: SFTP and FTPS

 Related Examples: